RI Whale Watching Adventures

 Whales, dolphins, and porpoises are aquatic mammals.
 They are warm blooded, breathe air, and nurse their young.
 They breathe through “blow holes” on the tops of their heads.
 A thick layer of blubber insulates them from cold water and stores energy used in migrations.
 Whales can consume several tons of krill, plankton, and tiny crustaceans in a single day.

-Two types of whales appear in New England waters.
-Baleen whales have no teeth and feed on small marine animals by filtering them through baleen plates.
-Baleen whales include the right, humpback, finback, and minke whales.
-Toothed whales include the Atlantic white-sided dolphin, harbor porpoises, and pilot whales.
+While on a Rhode Island whale watch boat, the offshore local waters may produce some of the most memorable moments in your life.
 On one remarkable day we viewed approximately 40 whales within a half mile radius from us, with some coming as close as 50 ft. from the boat.
-On other days we have seen schools of porpoises numbering between 50 and 100 in size.
+On other days we have seen pods of porpoises numbering between 50 and 100 in size.

 Humpback Whale

-This whale grows to a length of 50 ft. and can weigh up to 40 tons.
+The humpback whale grows to a length of 50 ft. and can weigh up to 40 tons.
 The distinguishing features identifying this whale are its long white flippers with knobby bumps.
 When it dives, it will raise its flukes or tail out of the water.
 The flukes will have a saw-toothed trailing edge.
 The underside is distinctly patterned to identify individual whales.
 They feed mostly on sand eels and krill.
 Sometimes they form sub-surface bubbles called “bubble clouds” that corral and concentrate the prey.
 The whales then rise through the center of these bubbles with their mouths wide open.
 It is not unusual to see this majestic whale breach or slap its flippers on the surface.
 They leave New England waters by late fall and migrate to the Caribbean Sea to breed.

 Finback Whale